Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Proposed Approach

-The core of our algorithmic development is a shift from the estimation error criterion used in prior model-based RL analysis, especially PSRL, to one based upon integral probability metrics rather than total variation distance.
-The reason to do so is we are especially interested in employing Stein's identity, which under a hypothesis that the score function of the target (which is gradient of log likelihood of target) is computable, is well-known to yield methods to improve the sample complexity of Markov Chain Monte Carlo (MCMC) methods \cite{stein_point_Markov}.
-That this turns out to be the case in model-based RL as well is a testament to the power of Stein's method \cite{stein1956inadmissibility,ross2011fundamentals}.
-Stein's method to approximate a target density $P$ operates by defining an Integral Probability Metric or IPM \cite{sriperumbudur2012empirical} based on a set $\mathcal{G}$ consisting of functions on $\mathcal{X}$, and is defined as:
+The core of our algorithmic development is based upon the computation of Stein kernels and KSD to evaluate the merit of a given transition model estimate, and determine which past samples to retain.
+Doing so is based upon the consideration of integral probability metrics (IPM) rather than total variation (TV) distance.
+This allows us to employ Stein's identity, which under a hypothesis that the score function of the target (which is gradient of log likelihood of target) is computable.
+This approach is well-known to yield methods to improve the sample complexity of Markov Chain Monte Carlo (MCMC) methods \cite{stein_point_Markov}.
+That this turns out to be the case in model-based RL as well is a testament to its power \cite{stein1956inadmissibility,ross2011fundamentals}.
+This method to approximate a target density $P$ consists of defining an IPM \cite{sriperumbudur2012empirical} based on a set $\mathcal{G}$ consisting of test functions on $\mathcal{X}\subset \mathbb{R}^{2 d_s + d_a}$, and is defined as:

+where $n$ denotes the number of samples.
+We can recover many well-known probability metrics, such as total variation distance and the Wasserstein distance, through different choices of $\mathcal{G}$.
+Although IPMs efficiently quantify the discrepancy between an estimate and target, \eqref{eq:IPMs} requires $P$ to evaluate the integral, which may be unavailable.